Jerry0424/NDHU_ImageProcessing/README.md

-# This repository is for the image processing homework
+# All contents included is related to introduction of image processing cousre

- <strong>Each file contain a single project</strong>
+ <strong>Each file contains a single project</strong>